 The Company assesses the impairment of its long-lived assets (i.e., goodwill, intangible assets and property and equipment), which requires the Company to make assumptions and judgments regarding the carrying value of these assets on an annual basis, or more frequently if events or changes in circumstances indicate that the assets might be impaired.
 For goodwill, determination of impairment is made at the reporting unit level which may be either an operating segment or one level below an operating segment if discrete financial information is available.
 Two or more reporting units within an operating segment may be aggregated for impairment testing if they have similar economic characteristics.
 The Company has identified its Americas Retail segment, its Americas Wholesale segment, its European wholesale and European retail components of its Europe segment and its China retail component of its Asia segment as reporting units for goodwill impairment testing.
 For long-lived assets (other than goodwill), the majority relate to its retail operations which consist primarily of regular retail and flagship locations.
-The Company reviews regular retail location as an asset group for impairment resting, which is the lowest level at which individual cash flows can be identified.
+The Company considers each individual regular retail location as an asset group for impairment testing, which is the lowest level at which individual cash flows can be identified.
 The asset group includes leasehold improvements, furniture, fixtures and equipment, computer hardware and software, certain long-term security deposits and lease acquisition costs.
 The Company reviews regular retail locations in penetrated markets for impairment risk once the locations have been opened for at least one year in their current condition, or sooner as changes in circumstances require.
 The Company believes that waiting at least one year allows a location to reach a maturity level where a more comprehensive analysis of financial performance can be performed.
-The Company evaluates impairment risk for regular retail locations in new markets, where the Company is in the early stages of establishing its presence, once brand awareness has bee
+The Company evaluates impairment risk for regular retail locations in new markets, where the Company is in the early stages of establishing its presence, once brand awareness has been established.
+The Company also evaluates impairment risk for retail locations that are expected to be closed in the foreseeable future.
+The Company has flagship locations which are used as a regional marketing tool to build brand awareness and promote the Company's current product.
+Impairment for these locations is tested at a reporting unit level similar to goodwill since they do not have separately identifiable cash flows.